ricardoanguiano/md5sum-go/README.md

 # About

-Reimplementation of md5sum utility, written in go.
+Reimplementation of the md5sum utility, written in go.

 # Building